kemperlab/cartan-quantum-synthesizer/CQS/README.md

 </ol>
 For example, to use these objects to generate the decomposition for the time evolution of the four site 1D lattice XY model, the code would be as follows:

-## Import Key elements of the package:
-`from cqs.src.Hamiltonian import Hamiltonian`
+## Installation:
+from the folder `.\CQS\` run:

+`python setup.py install`

+This will install the package.
+You can now import the key objects using

-`from cqs.src.Cartan import Cartan`
+`from methods import *`

+which is equivalent to

-`from cqs.src.FindParameters import FindParameters`
+`from methods import Hamiltonian, Cartan, FindParameters`

 ## Define the parameters of the model: